Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 Once the maintenance is complete, the previously cordoned node is returned to the pool using the kubectl uncordon command.

-2. Confirm the ocne-worker-01 node is available for scheduling again.
+2. Confirm the ocne-worker-1 node is available for scheduling again.

 kubectl get nodes

-Note: The SchedulingDisabled flag under the STATUS column has been removed, confirming the ocne-worker-01 has been returned to the pool.
+The command removes the SchedulingDisabled flag under the STATUS column, confirming the cluster returns the cordoned node to the pool.

 1. Delete the existing Nginx deployment.